Röskva (University of Iceland): History

 Röskva was founded in February the year 1988 when two movements merged, The organization of left people and Reformists decided that combined they would be a bigger force to compete against Vaka, the organization of democratic students.
 The first chair of the organization was Þórunn Sveinbjarnardóttir the former Environment minister in the government of Geir Haarde.
 Röskva first was in the majority in 1992 and kept it until 2002, when Vaka regained its majority.
 Röskva got the majority again in the spring of 2007 and kept it until the spring of 2009.

 In 2017, Röskva won the election to the Student Council after eight years in minority, and received 18 of the 27 student councils members, which was at the time the biggest victory in Röskva's history.
-In 2018, the organization won again and held the majority with 18 members.
+Röskva managed to hold on to its majority and in 2019 Röskva won for the first time a majority in all of the five schools within the university.
+In the Student Council elections of 2020 Röskva received 13 of 17 student council members, which was at the time their biggest victory.
 Röskva's biggest victory came in 2021 where they won 16 of 17 seats available.

 The organization opposes school admission fees and advocates for general access to university education.
 It is Röskva's opinion that the Student Council should not only exert itself within the University of Iceland but outside of it as well.